kawsar00/creative-agency/README.md

 [Live Website](https://creative-agency-5d0a0.web.app/) | [Back-end Repository](https://github.com/kawsar00/creative-agency-server)

 ### Features
-* Order food from the menu
-* Sign Up to place order
-* Pay online using your credit card
+* Responsive UI
+* Firebase authentication
+* Authenticated users can order a specific service.
+* User can see the services provided by the agency.
+* User can see the progress status of his order.
+* A dashboard is available for authenticated admin.
+* Admin can add new services
+* Admin can change order’s status to notify the clients about progress.
+* Admin can add a new admin.

 ### Front-end Thechnology :
 * React.js
+* React-hook-form
+* React-slick-carousal
+* React-router
+* Firebase Athuentication
 * Bootstrap4
-* CSS3
+* Custom CSS

 ### Backend Technology
 * Node.js
 * Express.js
 * MongoDB
-* Firebase Athuentication
+* Base64
-* Stripe.js
+* Heroku deploy

 ### Steps to run this project in your local environment: